koenrane/KR-new-site/content/intrinsic-power-seeking.md

 >
 > CONCLUSION: There is a decent chance the AI sucks up to the user.

-Like the power-seeking argument, the sycophancy argument involves _many tasks involving appeasing the rater_ and _it's easy to explore into sycophantic behavior_ which together entail _probably training reinforces sycophantic circuitry_.
+Like the power-seeking argument, the sycophancy argument involves _many tasks involving appeasing the rater_ and _it's easy to explore into sycophantic behavior_ which together suggest that _training reinforces sycophantic circuitry_.

-# What would change my mind
+# Making falsifiable predictions
 <iframe src="https://fatebook.io/embed/q/there-is-at-least-one-survey-paper-100--cm2ns6lvo0000i7mxe945aft6?compact=true&requireSignIn=false" height="195px"></iframe>

 Predictions of this hypothesis (predicted with varying confidences):
-- Relative to other goals, agentic systems are easy to steer to seek power.
+1. Relative to other goals, agentic systems are easy to steer to seek power.[^steer]
-- Without special steering or training, early agentic systems tend to buy more compute than required (and more often than they tend to buy _less_ compute than needed).
+2. Agentic systems seek power outside of the "training distribution", but in ways which don't seem to be part of larger power-seeking plans.

-- Agentic systems seek power outside of the training distribution, but in ways which don't seem to be part of larger power-seeking plans.
+[^steer]: Similarly, chatbots today are easier to steer to be nicer rather than to be meaner.

-I know, these predictions are not very precise.
+These predictions are not very precise.
 I figure that vague predictions are better than nothing.
-If these predictions don't come true, that's some evidence that I was wrong (but none of the above are predicted with probability 1 by the hypothesis).
+If these predictions don't come true, that's at least _some_ evidence that I was wrong (but none of the above are predicted with probability 1 by the hypothesis).
 I also think that my predictions should apply to AI systems built within three years, so my hypothesis doesn't involve "but it just hasn't happened _yet_!".

 # What can we do about intrinsic power-seeking?